Capt James William Fish

 Fish served as ‘Chief Officer’ or ‘First Officer’ on the Favorite, while Thomas Lambert was the captain of the vessel.

-Within one month of his arrival Fish sought permission from Lambert to leave the Favorite and remain in the Colony.
+from Lambert to leave the Favorite and remain in the Colony.

 [See: Letter dated: 19 August 1820; Thomas Lambert, Ship: Favorite: Master; certifying that